mandarpriya/Climate-Analysis/README.md

 # Software:- R studio has been used for the whole analysis

-# This repository contains R code and data for climate and drought analysis, including:
+# This repository contains code and data for climate and drought analysis
-- SPEI and SPI index estimation
-- Time Series Plots for SPEI and SPI Indices ( monthly & annual)
-- Temperature analysis (Average Temperature, Maximum Temperature) based on Annual , Monthly and Seasonality.

 ## Drought Indices